-- 2 SLR camera bodies is a minimum requirement.
-Though you may use one, the other is your backup. (at least 8 megapixels)
+- Two SLR camera bodies is a minimum requirement.
+Though you may use one, the other is your backup.

-- a laptop with a WiFi card.
+- A laptop with a WiFi card.
 The platform Mac or Windows doesn’t matter.
-Just like for your camera, Nikon or Canon, it’s just a tool.**optional Mobile broadband card for laptop**
+Just like for your camera, Nikon or Canon, it’s just a tool.

 - Optional but not vital is a police scanner.
 I don’t advocate running off and chasing fire trucks and ambulances but sometimes being at the right place a the right time with a camera is all it takes.